 University of California

-Counseling, Clinical and School Psychology Department

-Research Festival Evaluation Fo rm
+Counseling, Clinical and School Psychology Department Research Festival Evaluation Form

-nembers of student's emphasis area, or of the advisor quarter of student's third year in program)
+(to be completed by three faculty members of student's emphasis area, or of the advisor' choosing, at Research Festival fall quarter of student's third year in program)

-V D

-Student's Name: \\\\\

-Year in Program: \\\\\

-Quarter/year:

-Second Year Project being presented/Title:

-Please use the following scale when evaluating the student.
-Students must obtain a "satisfactory" in all of these fundamental elements to meet criteria for passing.

-0=unsatisfactory 1 = satisfactory

-Fundamental Elements

-All of these elements must be rated satisfactory or better to attain competency on the secondyear project and Research Festival Presentation

-3. Hypotheses / research questions were appropriate and clearly articulated \\\\\\Notes: Very clear and good justification provided.

-4. Student made a clear argument for the need to conduct research on the student's proposal

-Notes:

-6. Data collection was in accordance with APA's ethical Principles and Code of Conduct for Psychologists \\\\\\ Notes:

-9. Student demonstrated an ability to professionally present scholarly findings and articulately answer questions \\\\\ Notes:

-Overall Evaluation:
+Student's Name: Year in Program: Quarter/year: Second Year Project being presented d/Title: en evaluating the student.
+Students must obtain a amental elements to meet criteria for passing.
+0=unsatisfactory 1 = satisfactory Fundamental Elements All of these elements must be rated s year project and Research Festival satisfactory or better to attain competency on the second- Presentation 1.
+Student identified an area of student a meaningful contribution can be months. ly that has relevance to professional psychology and in which ade 2.
+Student placed the study in the connection Notes: ontext of previous work in the area 3.
+Hypotheses / research questions Notes: Very clear and good justifica were appropriate and clearly articulated 4.
+Student made a clear argument fo or the need to conduct research on the student's proposal Notes: 5.
+Student provided rationale for resthe procedures for the studyNotes: search and approach method chosen and described in detail - 6.
+Data collection was in accordance Psychologists Notes: ce with APA's ethical Principles and Code of Conduct for

-Yes, the student meets or exceeds the requirements for the Second Year Project and Research Festival Presentation.

-No, the student does not meet requirements for the Second Year Project and Research Festival Presentation (one or more fundamental elements were rated as "fair" or worse")

-Person Completing Form (note: student must receive a "meets expectations" by all three evaluators to proceed with Qualifying Exams)
+7. Data collection was in accordance with IRB guidelines Notes: 8.
+Multicultural and individual difference considerations were attended to and described in this project/presentation Notes: 9.
+Student demonstrated an ability to professionally present scholarly findings and articulately answer questions Notes: Overall Evaluation: Yes, the student meets or exceeds the requirements for the Second Year Project and Research Festival Presentation.
+No, the student does not meet requirements for the Second Year Project and Research Festival Presentation (one or more fundamental elements were rated as "fair" or worse") Person Completing Form (note: student must receive a "meets expectations" by all three evaluators to proceed with Qualifying Exams) Printed Name: Signature: Date:

-Printed Name:

-Signature:

-Date: